 Other information will only be available to the student and certain staff members of FNU who need it for completing their work in regards to the student, and otherwise only to parents or guardian.
 Such data includes:

 - Student or family financial income

 - Disciplinary records

 - Student placement records

 The Records Custodian of Florida National University may release information from these records only upon authorization in writing from the student or in case of a subpoena by the court or when needed by the President of FNU in completing his official responsibilities within the limits of the law when mandated by state board regulations, or board policies.
 The student has the right, upon informing the Registrar‘s Office in writing, to withhold personal directory information from publication or release.

 If a student does not want Florida National University to disclose any or all of the types of information designated as directory information without the student’s prior written consent, the student must notify the Office of the Registrar of Florida National University in writing no later than seven (7) days after beginning a program of study as a new student, and once per year (August – July) no later than seven (7) days after beginning course.

-Student ID number cannot be blocked because it is necessary identifying information for the School
+The student ID number cannot be blocked because it is necessary for identifying information for the School

 Note: Some of the documents are provided in Adobe Acrobat format.
 You will need the free Adobe Acrobat Reader to view or print PDF files.